The third-largest Caribbean nation is also known as "the pearl of the Antilles." Haiti has 1,771 kilometers (1,100 miles) of coastline.

 The hurricane season hits the Caribbean country between June and October, and floods are more than frequent.

 One of the most serious problems is deforestation.
-In the early years of the 21st century, only 2% of the territory was forested.
+In the early years of the 21st century, only 2 percent of the territory was forested.

 Water temperature is always above 25 °C (77 °F), so you may well paddle out in a pair of boardshorts.

 Haiti is not a popular surfing destination, but that doesn't mean you won't find decent surf breaks, mainly between November and March.

 When the cold fronts and trade winds touch the northern shores, La Pointe is one of the spots that will be pumping great waves.

-In the south coast, near the capital city of Port-au-Prince, Pistons is the surf spot that you should ride, deep in the Bay of Jacmel.
+On the south coast, near the capital city of Port-au-Prince, Pistons is the surf spot that you should ride, deep in the Bay of Jacmel.